Dan Gronkowski

-Daniel Thomas Gronkowski (born January 21, 1985) is an American former professional football tight end.
-He was selected by the Detroit Lions in the seventh round of the 2009 NFL draft, after playing college football at Maryland.
+Daniel Thomas Gronkowski (born January 21, 1985) is an American former professional football player who was a tight end in the National Football League (NFL).
+He was selected by the Detroit Lions in the seventh round of the 2009 NFL draft, after playing college football for the Maryland Terrapins.
 He also played for the Denver Broncos, New England Patriots, and Cleveland Browns.

 Early life

-Gronkowski was born in Amherst, New York to parents Gordon, and Diane Walters.
+Gronkowski was born in Amherst, New York, to parents Gordon, and Diane Walters.
 His four brothers – Gordie, Chris, Rob, and Glenn – all played collegiate sports, and later played professionally.
 His great-grandfather, Ignatius, was a member of the 1924 U.S. Olympic cycling team in Paris.

 Gronkowski attended Williamsville North High School where he played football, baseball, basketball, and ice hockey.
 He was a two-year starting quarterback and a one-year starting wide receiver.
 As a sophomore in 2001, he set a then-school record with 539 receiving yards.
 During his senior year in 2003, he completed 122 of 207 passes for 1,407 yards and 16 touchdowns, all of which were school records.
 He was named the league offensive Most Valuable Player.
 He was recruited by Maryland, Arizona, Purdue, and Syracuse.

 Gronkowski has a bachelor's in Marketing, and has a master's in Business Administration.

 College career

-Gronkowski attended the University of Maryland and sat out the 2004 season as a redshirt.
+Gronkowski attended the University of Maryland, College Park, and sat out the 2004 season as a redshirt for the Terrapins.
 In 2005, he saw action in five games and made two receptions for 37 yards, including a career-long 25-yard touchdown reception from Sam Hollenbach.
 In 2006, he saw action in all 13 games including nine starts.
 He had two receptions for 11 yards.
 He received the George Boutselis Memorial Award for team's highest GPA.
 In 2007, Gronkowski played in 11 games including eight starts and caught seven passes for 66 yards.
 He received the team's C.P.
 "Lefty" McIntosh Award for public service.

 In 2008, he played in all 13 games and started in 12.
 He caught 29 passes for 287 yards and three touchdowns, including one matching his career-long 25-yard reception in 2005.
 He also some action on special teams and returned two kicks for eight and four yards.
 He was named an honorable mention All-ACC player.

 He earned a degree in marketing and was pursuing an MBA when he was drafted.
 He was also in the process to be nominated as a Rhodes Scholar his final year at the University of Maryland.